mmubasher/DLvidHUT-Video-Downloader/README.md

 # DLvidHUT
-Contact me If You Find ANy Bug ...
+Contact me If You Find Any Bug ...
 PHP Search and Download any Videos from any site.

 # Online All in One Video & Audio Downloader From YouTube,Facebook,Twitter,Pinterest,Instagram,MXtakatak,IPL, Tiktok and 1000+ More Sites too